microsoft/LightGBM/docs/Parameters.md

 ## Network parameters

 Following parameters are used for parallel learning, and only used for base(socket) version.
-It doesn't need to set them for MPI version.

 * `num_machines`, default=`1`, type=int, alias=`num_machine`
   * Used for parallel learning, the number of machines for parallel learning application
+  * Need to set this in both socket and mpi version.
 * `local_listen_port`, default=`12400`, type=int, alias=`local_port`
   * TCP listen port for local machines.
   * Should allow this port in firewall setting before training.
 * `time_out`, default=`120`, type=int
   * Socket time-out in minutes.
 * `machine_list_file`, default=`""`, type=string